Back home

 ◢ About CheckHazard

-The Philippine government has spent decades producing world-class hazard maps — flood modeling from UP NOAH, fault traces from PHIVOLCS, terrain rasters, barangay boundaries.
+The Philippine government has spent decades producing world-class hazard maps: flood modeling from UP NOAH, fault traces from PHIVOLCS, terrain rasters, barangay boundaries.
 The data has always been free.
 Almost nobody outside a GIS lab has ever used it.
-CheckHazard packages all of it into one searchable, ₱99 report any buyer, planner, or underwriter can read.
+CheckHazard packages all of it into one searchable, ₱99 report any buyer or planner can read.

 Our mission